Using Azure IoT Hub and PowerBI to Visualize Plant Floor Data

 here.
 Once the prompt

-completes login, enter in a Dataset Name
+completes login, enter in a Dataset Name and target Table Name.

 The last bit of ASA configuration we need to handle is setting up the query.